keystonejs/keystone-classic/docs/Getting Started/Setting-Up/part-3.md

 # Part 3: Routing

-Keystone is designed to do much of the setup of running an [express](https://expressjs.com) application out of your hands as well as allowing an easy configuration of the options.
+Keystone is designed to do much of the setup of running an [ExpressJS](https://expressjs.com) application out of your hands as well as allowing an easy configuration of the options.

-Here we are going to add a router to our keystone application, and set up a basic webpage.
+Here we are going to add a router to our Keystone application, and set up a basic webpage.
 This will not rely on what was done in part 2.

 After that, we are going to set up an API endpoint to retrieve information about the events model, which will be relying on setup we did in [Part 2](/getting-started/setting-up/part-2).